bitcoin-core/docs/gitian-building/gitian-building-create-vm-debian.md

 Connect to `localhost`, port `22222` (or the port configured when installing the VM).
 On Windows you can use [putty](http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html) and [WinSCP](http://winscp.net/eng/index.php).

-For example, to connect as `root` from a Linux command prompt use
+For example, to connect as `gitianuser` from a Linux command prompt use

-    $ ssh root@localhost -p 22222
+    $ ssh gitianuser@localhost -p 22222
     The authenticity of host '[localhost]:22222 ([127.0.0.1]:22222)' can't be established.
     RSA key fingerprint is ae:f5:c8:9f:17:c6:c7:1b:c2:1b:12:31:1d:bb:d0:c7.
     Are you sure you want to continue connecting (yes/no)? yes
-    Warning: Permanently added '[localhost]:22222' (RSA) to the list of known hosts. root@localhost's password: (enter root password configured during install)
+    Warning: Permanently added '[localhost]:22222' (RSA) to the list of known hosts. gitianuser@localhost's password: (enter gitianuser password configured during install)

     The programs included with the Debian GNU/Linux system are free software;
     the exact distribution terms for each program are described in the